haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

 Required Permissions:

-* The transaction signer must be the Permissioned Relayer.
+* The transaction signer must be the Permissioned Relayer
 * The refund address cannot be blacklisted
+* The fee address cannot be blacklisted

 ### 1Money Interop Contract